🦉 UnitOwl

 How Many Kilowatts in a Horsepower?

 To convert horsepower to kilowatts, multiply the number of horsepower by 0.7457.
 The formula is kW = hp × 0.7457.
 For example, 200 hp equals approximately 149.1 kW.
 This conversion is increasingly important as the automotive industry transitions toward electrification and global power specifications.
 When an American car is marketed with a horsepower figure but you need to compare it to a European model listed in kilowatts, or when an electrician needs to determine the electrical load of an hp-rated motor, this conversion provides the answer.
 It is also essential for energy planning, where converting engine output to kilowatts allows direct comparison with grid electricity capacity and renewable energy installations.
+The conversion is just as useful outside automotive work.
+Air compressors, workshop tools, irrigation pumps, and HVAC equipment may still be sold in horsepower, but electrical service planning, battery sizing, and energy modeling are typically done in kilowatts.
+Converting early keeps every downstream calculation in the same SI unit system.
+It also simplifies comparisons with utility demand and solar output.

 How to Convert Horsepower (mechanical) to Kilowatt